 - 1 teaspoon vanilla extract

-Place the cookies to the bowl of a food processor and pulse into fine crumbs.
-Combine melted butter and cookie crumbs in a small bowl, and stir with a fork to mix well.
-Press mixture into the bottom and 1-inch up the sides of an ungreased 9-inch springform pan.
+- Place the cookies to the bowl of a food processor and pulse into fine crumbs.
+Pour into a small bowl.
+Drizzle the melted butter into the bowl and stir with a fork until the crumbs have been coated.
+Press mixture into the bottom and 1 inch up the sides of an ungreased 9-inch springform pan.

-Pour the heavy cream into a bowl and beat using a stand mixer or hand mixer until stiff peaks form.
-Place in refrigerator until ready to use.
-Place the cream cheese and peanut butter in a deep bowl.
-Beat on medium speed until light and fluffy.
-Reduce the speed to low and slowly beat in the confectioner’s sugar.
-Add the sweetened condensed milk, vanilla extract and lemon juice.
-Increase speed to medium and beat until all the ingredients are combined and filling is smooth.
+- In another bowl for a stand mixer fitted with the paddle attachment, beat together the cream cheese and peanut butter until light and fluffy on medium speed, about 2 minutes.
+Reduce the speed to low and slowly beat in the confectioners' sugar.
+Add the sweetened condensed milk and vanilla extract.
+Increase speed to medium and beat until all the ingredients are combined and the filling is smooth.

 - Mix 1/3 of the whipped cream into the filling.
 Fold in the remaining whipped cream with a rubber spatula.
 Pour the filling into the prepared springform pan and smooth the top.

 - To finish, drizzle the melted chocolate over the filling.

 - Place in the refrigerator and chill for at least 3 hours, or overnight before serving.

 The pie will last up to several days covered in the refrigerator.